CS-UIT-AI-CLUB/covid-stat/README.md

 }
 ```

+## Acknowledgements

+This repository would not be possible without the use of real-time data from Vietnam Ministry of Health (https://ncov.moh.gov.vn/).

 ## License

 This codebase is protected under MIT License.
 People are free to contribute, copy, modify or publishing without any restriction.